LuckyMaley/UniqueDrivingSchoolWebsite/README.md

 This is the Website based on the Front-End System used by Customers, Admins, and Managers to book and manage bookings of driving lessons.
-The system is built on the Asp .net vb.net programming language.
+The system is built on the Asp .net C# programming language.

 Business processing
 The business processing of the website is aligned with that of the front-end system, as all the information that it uses is from a central database that is also used by the front-end system.
 The website reflects the Front-end system in some sense.